 The valley has a reputation for outdoorsy folk.
 Join the flock with an easy-to-access hike, like the Trail of Ten Falls at Silver Falls State Park or a family-friendly trek at Marys Peak, where the reward is a panoramic view of the Cascade Mountains to the Pacific Ocean.

 Earn your cycling stripes with a ride on a designated Oregon Scenic Bikeway.
 The easiest, the Covered Bridges Scenic Bikeway, is mostly flat and car-free, with unbeatable scenery.
-(Take note: the bikeway will be closed for repairs July 8 – November 2, 2018.)
 While the 134-mile Willamette Valley Scenic Bikeway might sound intimidating, take comfort in conquering just one section — the stretch around Salem includes a worthy diversion on the Buena Vista ferry.

 Looking for guidance?
 Local fishing guides will boost the confidence of aspiring anglers.
 You’ll have memories that last a lifetime with a kayak, stand-up paddleboard or rafting trip.
 For something that really takes adventure to the next level, join a tree climbing or treetop camping expedition.

 The Oregon Coast is a beginner outdoor adventurer’s paradise.
 Catch your own dinner with crabbing and clamming clinics offered late May through September.
 Explore the sandy free and public shoreline in with a touch of excitement with guided horseback rides and fat-bike tours.